-“Heartache and Love” Jesse’s fourth studio album is out and ready for digital download.
-Available on vinyl soon!
+“Heartache and Love” Jesse’s fifth studio album is out and ready for digital download and available on vinyl

 "Searching For Liberty" has had airtime on 91.9 WUMB Local Folk with Perry Persoff, 106.1 WSCA The Kitchen Sink with Jason Brown and WUMD 89.3 Not Just Twinkies And Hohos with Shaugy.
 In 2020 he toured Europe in support of his self titled album.